Facebook Pixel DSP

 Pedro J. Vélez Rivera, AFA, Compliance Officer, Internal Auditor

-Mr. Vélez Rivera holds a B.A in Business Administration, with a concentration in accounting and over 15 years of experience in the audit, compliance, risk, and internal controls field over a variety of industries.
-In 2021, he joined FPR as Internal Auditor and Compliance Officer after serving as a Risk and Internal Control Manager in the Suiza Dairy Corp, where he was directly responsible for assessing the effectiveness of internal controls using integrated solutions based on an implemented risk basis approach and the organizations internal controls, operating procedures, and compliance policies and regulations.
-He oversaw the development and introduction of cost-effective policies and procedures based on workflows reviews.
+Mr. Vélez Rivera holds a B.A. in Business Administration, with a concentration in accounting and over 15 years of experience in the audit, compliance, risk, and internal controls field over various industries.
+In 2021, he joined FPR as Internal Auditor and Compliance Officer after serving as a Risk and Internal Control Manager in the Suiza Dairy Corp, where he was directly responsible for assessing the effectiveness of internal controls using integrated solutions based on an implemented risk basis approach and the organization’s internal controls, operating procedures, and compliance policies and regulations.
+He oversaw the development and introduction of cost-effective policies and procedures based on workflow reviews.

-As a Senior Internal Auditor he oversaw and conduct different types of operational audits thru units, departments and areas using integrated solutions based on an implemented risk basis approach.
-He also lead the audit team in special and more complex projects, including the evaluation of unusual transactions, unauthorized disbursements, and suspicious behaviors.
+As a Senior Internal Auditor, he oversaw and conducted different types of operational audits through units, departments, and areas using integrated solutions based on an implemented risk-based approach.
+He also leads the audit team in unique and complex projects, including evaluating unusual transactions, unauthorized disbursements, and suspicious behaviors.

 ZULMARIE URRUTIA-VELEZ, Director

-Urrutia-Vélez brings along a solid academic background and a diverse professional exposure to sophisticated business decision-making affairs in, both local and multinational public accounting firms, government, professional and commercial organizations, private practice and academics.
+Urrutia-Vélez brings along a solid academic background and diverse professional exposure to sophisticated business decision-making affairs in both local and multinational public accounting firms, government, professional and commercial organizations, private practice, and academics.

 Urrutia-Vélez currently leads the Risk Management Services Practice at FULCRO INSURANCE.
-Her professional experience includes high-profile work scenarios such as P&G, E&Y, KPMG, Puerto Rico Tourism Company, Department of Economic Development and Commerce, and as professor at the School of Business of the UPR-Río Piedras (“FAE”, for its Spanish acronym).
-She has served as board member of non-profit organizations such as Asesores Financieros Comunitarios, CPA Society Foundation, ABRE Puerto Rico, Teatro UPR, FAE Advisory Board, among others.
-She is co-founder of the Fondo de Amigos FAE to promote the academic efforts within AACSB accreditation standards.
+Her professional experience includes high-profile work scenarios such as P&G, E&Y, KPMG, Puerto Rico Tourism Company, Department of Economic Development and Commerce, and as a professor at the School of Business of the UPR-Río Piedras (“FAE” for its Spanish acronym).
+She has served as a board member of non-profit organizations such as Asesores Financieros Comunitarios, CPA Society Foundation, ABRE Puerto Rico, Teatro UPR, and FAE Advisory Board.
+She co-founded the Fondo de Amigos FAE to promote academic efforts within AACSB accreditation standards.

 Facebook